boken-engine/boken-engine.github.io/_posts/2021-08-17-Iaaki Saga for macOS.md

 }
 ```

-After fixig that build error we could run the app for macOS.
+After fixing that build error we could run the app for macOS.
 So we tried to publish it on the Mac App Store.
 We followed the stardard process to publish directly using xcode but we got this error in the final step while we were uploading the app to the store:

 ![Universal binary needed upload error](/assets/img/error-universal-binary-needed.png)

-The problem was we were builfing Boken Engine only for arm64 architecture.
+The problem here, was that we were building Boken Engine only for arm64 architecture.

 ![Universal binary needed upload error](/assets/img/error-boken-engine-only-for-arm64.png)

-We had to change xcode setting in order to build Boken Engine for both architectures.
+We had to change xcode settings in order to build Boken Engine for both architectures.
 After doing that we were able to submit the macOS app for review.
 Unfortunately the application was rejected as we mentioned before.

 ## Generate a distributable app outside the Mac App Store

-Since we could not publish the app using the Mac App Store we decide to distribute it directly.
-After researching for different ways to do it we decided to go for the simplest one.
+Since we could not publish the app using the Mac App Store we decided to distribute it directly.
+After researching for different ways to do it, we decided to go for the simplest one.
 You can also use xcode and `archive` a build for macOS.
-You have to the the same process you normally do when you upload the application build to the Store.
+You have to the do the same process you normally do when you upload the application build to the Store.
 But you have to choose the second option:

 ![Distribute app with Developer ID](/assets/img/distribute-app-with-developer-id.png)